rileyle/UCNaI/README.md

     $ make

-## Example
+## Examples

+ (Run the examples by typing `make` at the command line in the corresponding directory.)

+### `./examples/cs137`

-A simple example collecting a spectrum from a <sup>137</sup>Cs source is included in the `./example/cs137` directory.
+This is a simple example collecting a spectrum with a single NaI detector from a <sup>137</sup>Cs source.
 A sorting code `NaISort.py` is included which produces a histogram in the `.mca` format (requires python3 and the numpy module).
 A `Makefile` is included.

-(Run the example by typing `make` at the command line in the `./example/cs137` directory.)
+### `./examples/na22`

+This example simulates two NaI detectors collecting spectra from a <sup>22</sup>Na source centered between them, and off center.
+The `coincSort.py` sorts a coincidence matrix and the spectrum of detector 2 gated on an energy range in spectrum 1.
+The gate range is set in the file `coincSort.inp` and is set to 0-2000 keV by default.
+(Gating in the range 1225 - 1325 keV shows coincidences with the 1274 keV transition in the <sup>22</sup>Ne daughter and the 511 keV gamma rays from the e<sup>+</sup> - e<sup>-</sup> annihilation.)

 ## Macro File Commands